 It seems the furthest south these concrete gantries could be found was just outside East Croydon station.
 One image from Flickr shows a redundant gantry on the up fast line, whilst the other, shown below, depicts a pair of gantries seen during the change-over from traditional to colour light in the 1950s.

 The pair of concrete gantries seen just south of the old East Croydon station bridge.
 Both the long and short span versions can be seen.
 Note the old signal box, which was demolished soon after this picture was taken.
 (Author’s collection)

 One of the gantries at Bricklayers Arms Junction.
 Where there was once four other tracks (two at left and two at right going to Bricklayers Arms) there’s now just one!
 The feather – clearly of the three aspect type – was for the crossover to the down slow tracks.
 I don’t think the new signal was yet in use as the semaphores are clearly still operational.
 Compare with picture below… Source: WBSFrame

 Pretty much the same location today!
 The perspective is different because this is taken from the driver’s cab.
 The pair of tracks from the right were removed temporarily as part of the Bermondsey dive-under scheme (and in due course reinstated as a single track.)
 The pair on the right led down to Bricklayers Arms and now form a footpath behind the Millwall football ground.
 Source: You Tube

 WBSFrame has a number of features on the various signal boxes between London Bridge and East Croydon which were opened in the 1950s (and some of that information relates to that particular resignalling scheme too.)
 Its pages are listed below:

-This article is continued in Part Two – there’s more on these signal gantries including a look at these as they are today – seventy years after they were first inaugurated.
+Continued in Part Two and Three – there’s more on these signal gantries including a look at these as they are today – seventy years after they were first inaugurated.